vackosar/vackosar.github.io/_posts/2017-08-12-Fish-Roe-vs-Fish-Oil.md

 _Fish roe oxidized cholesterol products content is 5 times higher._

-# Beneficial Phospholipid DHA In Roe
+## Beneficial Phospholipid DHA In Roe
-Salmon Roe [contains DHA in a phospholipid form](https://www.foundmyfitness.com/topics/salmon-roe), which is preferred format for absorbtion.
+Salmon Roe [contains DHA in a phospholipid form](https://www.foundmyfitness.com/topics/salmon-roe), which is preferred format for absorption.

-# Potentially Harmful Neu5Gc In Roe
+## Potentially Harmful Neu5Gc In Roe

-Again [a redditor](https://www.reddit.com/user/whatsninja) pointed me to content of potentially dangerous Neu5Gc reported in roe in [6], also I found study [7] reporting natural occurence of this acid.
+Again [a redditor](https://www.reddit.com/user/whatsninja) pointed me to content of potentially dangerous Neu5Gc reported in roe in [6], also I found study [7] reporting natural occurrence of this acid.
 But it is not clear if Neu5Gc is dangerous as [Rhonda Patrick speculates](https://www.foundmyfitness.com/topics/neu5gc).

 Fish roe contains higher amount of Neu5Gc than even meat while fish oil doesn't contain any.

-# Conclusion
+## Conclusion: Fish Oil EPA is Cheaper

 Fish oil EPA is more than 20 times cheaper and contains 5 times less oxidized cholesterol products and doesn't contain very high amount of Neu5Gc.

-# References
+## References

 - [1] [Comparison of Proximate, Fatty Acid and Amino Acid Compositions of Various Types of Fish Roes](http://www.tandfonline.com/doi/abs/10.1080/10942910701611170?journalCode=ljfp20)
 - [2] [Chemical Composition of Fresh and Salted Lumpfish (Cyclopterus lumpus) Roe](https://www.researchgate.net/publication/233160153_Chemical_Composition_of_Fresh_and_Salted_Lumpfish_Cyclopterus_lumpus_Roe)